 Here's a fairly typical statement Steiner made about science and scientists. “[T]he heart is indeed a sense organ for perceiving the blood’s movement, not a pump as physicists claim.”
 [Rudolf Steiner, AT HOME IN THE UNIVERSE: Exploring Our Suprasensory Nature (Steiner Books, 2000), p.
 84.]

-Other nature spirits (otherwise known as “elemental beings”) are distinctly evil.
-These include phantoms, ghosts, demons, and human beings who are so naughty that they have fallen out of evolution and no longer truly human.
+Other nature spirits are distinctly evil.
+These include phantoms, ghosts, demons, and human beings who are so wicked that they have fallen out of evolution and no longer truly human.
 Indeed, Steiner taught, bad people bring demonic elemental beings to our world.
-The wrongdoers’ “astral bodies” (the second of our three invisible bodies) pick up hitchhiking demons within astral “enclosures.”
+The wrongdoers’ “astral bodies” (the second of their three invisible bodies) pick up hitchhiking demons within astral “enclosures.”
 “In all that works [evilly] from soul to soul in our world, from the giving of bad advice to all those methods which people employ in order to overwhelm others...[this] is expressed in the night in the astral body.
 The astral body gets these ‘enclosures’ and thereby beings are detached from other worlds and whirr through our world again as elemental beings.
 They belong to the class of demons.”
 [NATURE SPIRITS, pp. 85-86.]